Skip to main content

 Do not overcomplicate this.
 Put the service in writing.
 Use a short Statement of Work for what you will do, and keep KPIs as performance signals rather than the whole agreement.
 A solid early draft should spell out:

 That last point matters because early assumptions may be wrong.
-In the audit example from the source material, the scope was refined into a more detailed work plan after document review and initial interviews.
+In that example, the scope was refined into a more detailed work plan after document review and initial interviews.
 You can use the same move.
 Start with a narrow first phase, then revise once you have seen the market, product gaps, and sales cycle reality.

 If you want partner treatment, deliver partner-grade outputs early.
 Closed revenue can lag.
 Useful signal does not have to.